 We don’t have onsite parking.
 However, we are very fortunate to be centrally located, close to a train station, bus stops and a number of carparks within a few minutes walking from our practice How to Find Us.

 Do you have a hygienist?

-Yes, Park Place Dental Practice provides a full range of taylor-made hygiene therapy solutions for our Cardiff city centre professional clients.
+Yes, Park Place Dental Practice provides a full range of tailor-made hygiene therapy solutions for our Cardiff city centre professional clients.
 Prevention is a priority to us and so all of our dental treatments are underpinned and complimented by our advanced hygiene services.
 Our Hygienist/Therapist focuses on securing excellent gingival health and provides services such as stain removal, bleaching, fresh breath clinics, smoking cessation support etc. Please feel free to contact us with any questions you may have or if you would like to make an appointment.

 What type of toothbrush should I use?